vega-ken/tasks-habitica/README.md

 - [ ] Enable Dailies and Habits (those will be added to the navbar as links).
 - [x] Add notes to To-Dos with a character (example : " to-do name | to-do notes ")
-- [ ] Enable edit button or remove it.
+- [x] Enable edit button.
 - [ ] Enable the navigation button sync the order with Habitica' server.
-- [ ] Add an indicator for the synchronization with Habitica' server.
+- [x] Add an indicator for the synchronization with Habitica' server.
 - [ ] Enable the user to choose difficulty of new To-Dos.

 ### Additional